naturallaw777/Sovran_SystemsOS/README.md

 ---

 > **Heads up:** This repo is private.
 End users never see it.
 Public docs, build instructions, and marketing copy live on the website and on Gitea — do not duplicate them here.
-This README is for maintainers.
+This README is for internal contributors.

 ## Table of Contents